What is a micro-internship?

 If you have any questions or need additional support, please contact the Fleishman Center at firstname.lastname@example.org.

 Employers and alumni should pay micro-interns fair market value for their work.
 A competitive pay will also result in a larger pool of applicants.
-At minimum, an organization should consider paying micro-interns at least minimum wage for their work.
-To determine New York’s Minimum wage, please use NY’s Department of Labor’s Wage Calculator.
+At minimum, an organization should consider paying micro-interns minimum wage for their work.
+To determine New York’s minimum wage, please use New York State Department of Labor’s Wage Calculator.

 The Fleishman Center will not approve an unpaid micro-internship unless it is in accordance with the Department of Labor’s Fair Labor Standards Act.

-- For Fall 2020 opportunities, employers and alumni are encouraged to post opportunities in Handshake as they become available.
+- For fall 2022 opportunities, employers and alumni are encouraged to post opportunities in Handshake as they become available.

 - For winter break opportunities, the Fleishman Center recommends that employers and alumni post opportunities in Handshake and offer positions to students by mid-November.

-- For Spring 2021 opportunities, the Fleishman Center recommends that employers and alumni post opportunities in Handshake and offer positions to students by the end of January.
+- For spring 2023 opportunities, the Fleishman Center recommends that employers and alumni post opportunities in Handshake and offer positions to students by the end of January.

 - It is recommended that employers give students 5-7 business days to make a decision on whether they would like to accept an opportunity.